fabfoundation/mods/README.md

 ```

 Open a browser tab and go to `127.0.0.1:8080` which is the same as `http://localhost:8080` to view the server that you just started.
 You should see the `mods` home screen.

-## To install and run `mods` locally in Windows

-Kindly contact support@microsoft.com

 ## Talking to the machines